Lombra/Critline/README.md

 This module requires the spell list module.

-This module can be disabled by deleting announce.lua in your Critline folder.
+This module can be disabled by deleting `Announce.lua` in your Critline folder.

 ### Reset